 Students will receive a warning after their third tardy of the term.
-Upon each of the next two tardies, a student will receive a 1/2 hour detention.
-After the sixth and subsequent tardy of the term, a student may receive one day of in school or out of school suspension.
+Upon each tardy thereafter, a student will receive a 1/2 hour detention.
 Failure to serve the detention will result in additional consequences as well.

-Section 4 Leaving School
+Section 5 Leaving School